 Q7.
 How much RAM do I need for gaming?

 A7.
-16GB of RAM is generally recommended for modern gaming, but some games may benefit from 32GB.
+16GB of RAM is a general recommendation for contemporary gaming, but more demanding titles may benefit from 32GB.

 Q8.
 What is the difference between DDR4 and DDR5 RAM?